Zacks Investment Research Lowers Plus Therapeutics (NASDAQ:PSTV) to Hold

-Zacks Investment Research downgraded shares of Plus Therapeutics (NASDAQ:PSTV) from a buy rating to a hold rating in a report issued on Friday morning, Zacks.com reports.
+Plus Therapeutics (NASDAQ:PSTV) was downgraded by Zacks Investment Research from a “buy” rating to a “hold” rating in a research note issued on Thursday, Zacks.com reports.

 According to Zacks, “Plus Therapeutics Inc. is a clinical-stage pharmaceutical company.
 It engages in developing treatments for cancer and other diseases primarily in the United States.
 The company’s product candidate consists of DocePLUS which are in clinical stage.
 Plus Therapeutics Inc., formerly known as Cytori Therapeutics Inc., is based in Austin, Texas. “

-PSTV has been the topic of a number of other research reports.
-HC Wainwright reiterated a buy rating and issued a $7.00 target price on shares of Plus Therapeutics in a research report on Friday, July 23rd.
-Maxim Group initiated coverage on Plus Therapeutics in a research report on Friday, July 23rd.
-They issued a buy rating and a $6.00 target price on the stock.
+PSTV has been the subject of a number of other reports.
+Maxim Group began coverage on shares of Plus Therapeutics in a research note on Friday, July 23rd.
+They issued a “buy” rating and a $6.00 target price for the company.
+HC Wainwright reiterated a “buy” rating and issued a $7.00 target price on shares of Plus Therapeutics in a research note on Friday, July 23rd.

-Plus Therapeutics (NASDAQ:PSTV) last issued its quarterly earnings results on Thursday, July 22nd.
-The company reported ($0.25) earnings per share for the quarter, missing the Zacks’ consensus estimate of ($0.23) by ($0.02).
-During the same period last year, the firm posted ($0.45) earnings per share.
-As a group, equities analysts anticipate that Plus Therapeutics will post -0.98 earnings per share for the current year.
+Plus Therapeutics (NASDAQ:PSTV) last released its quarterly earnings results on Thursday, July 22nd.
+The company reported ($0.25) earnings per share for the quarter, missing analysts’ consensus estimates of ($0.23) by ($0.02).
+During the same quarter last year, the company posted ($0.45) EPS.
+Sell-side analysts predict that Plus Therapeutics will post -0.98 earnings per share for the current year.

 An institutional investor recently raised its position in Plus Therapeutics stock.
-Renaissance Technologies LLC grew its stake in Plus Therapeutics, Inc. (NASDAQ:PSTV) by 202.7% during the 4th quarter, according to the company in its most recent filing with the Securities and Exchange Commission.
-The institutional investor owned 106,100 shares of the company’s stock after purchasing an additional 71,051 shares during the period.
-Renaissance Technologies LLC owned about 2.22% of Plus Therapeutics worth $214,000 at the end of the most recent quarter.
-1.42% of the stock is owned by institutional investors and hedge funds.
+Renaissance Technologies LLC boosted its holdings in shares of Plus Therapeutics, Inc. (NASDAQ:PSTV) by 202.7% in the fourth quarter, according to its most recent filing with the Securities and Exchange Commission.
+The fund owned 106,100 shares of the company’s stock after buying an additional 71,051 shares during the quarter.
+Renaissance Technologies LLC owned 2.22% of Plus Therapeutics worth $214,000 at the end of the most recent reporting period.
+1.42% of the stock is owned by hedge funds and other institutional investors.

 Plus Therapeutics Company Profile